crobiny/PHBS_BlockChain_2018/README.md

 In this way, unless the attacker controls most Masternodes, it is almost impossible to trace back a specified transaction.

-**Drawback**

-In Dash Coin, there is still the risk that the master node will be controlled and the malicious users will participate in the currency mixing, which will lead to the leakage of user privacy to a certain extent.
+#### 3.1.3 Drawbacks

+The disadvantages of centralized currency mixing:

+* Additional fees and slower speed of currency mixing
+* The risk of stealing funds, what if the trader runs?
+* The intermediate node may leak the mixing process

+The disadvantage of de-centralized currency mixing:
+* The main node is still needed to find the currency mixing node, just like centralized node
+* In the process of negotiation, the currency mixing information of the node participating in the currency mixing.
+* Some malicious node violations may lead to failure.

 ### 3.2 Monero